-Warning: As long as a manual procedure (see "Verifying the host key document" on page 14) is in place for verification, use the --no-verify option.
+Warning: The genproting as of s390-tools 2.17.0 automatically verifies the host key document.
+If you need to use the manual procedure (see Appendix D, "Verifying the host key document," on page 47) for verification, use the --no-verify option.
 Working with an unverified key makes your image vulnerable to man-in-the-middle attacks.
 Whoever gave you the host key document might be able to decrypt your image.